 Forest Research Centre

-Researchers in Southern Cross University's Forest Research Centre investigate the ecology of native forests both in Australia and overseas, as well as studying how native forests and plantations can sustainably produce wood products, environmental services and carbon.
+Southern Cross University's Forest Research Centre's research investigates the ecology of native forests both in Australia and overseas, as well as studying how native forests and plantations can sustainably produce wood products, environmental services and carbon.

 The research staff in the FRC have broad and varied interests but are particularly focused on:

 - Tropical and subtropical forestry and agroforestry, domestication of native tree species

 - Computer modelling for forest management and decision-support systems

 - Ecology and management of forest birds, marsupials and amphibians